konscodes/advent_of_code_2021/09/README.md

 ## Part2:
 Second part appeared too difficult for me to solve on my own.
-Also the approach I used for first part wont allow to easly adapt to new task.
+Also the approach I used for first part wont allow to easily adapt to new task.
 Part 1 was rewritten with a better approach I saw [here](https://github.com/mdumke/aoc2021/blob/main/day09/main.py)

+I tried the Flood fill algorithm approach however it seems a bit complicated for the task.
+I ended up just going backwards from each low point and check the neighbors.